powercodeacademy/restaurant_finder/README.md

 How should it work?

-    [DONE] - I should be able to see JSON data for all cities
-    - I should be able to see JSON data for all restaurants
-    - I should be able to see JSON data for restaurants in a single city
+    [DONE] - I should be able to see JSON data for all cities [DONE] - I should be able to see JSON data for all restaurants [DONE] - I should be able to see JSON data for restaurants in a single city

     [FOR THE JSON API]
-    [ ] need controllers for cities and restaurants
-        [ ] index actions (maybe show) for both controllers [x] need routes
+    [x] need controllers for cities and restaurants [x] index actions (maybe show) for both controllers [x] need routes
     [x] need some seed data

     - I should be able to see an index page of all cities, with lists of restaurants for every city